StoicLoofah/my-nanowrimo-novel/novel/2_schools_in.md

 Drew reached the top of the stairs, which opened into a game room, where 3 others were already sitting at the couches around the cofee table.
 They each had a few pieces of paper around them, but most of the clutter was on the coffee table: big hardback books, dice, pencils, miniatures, and some sort of maps were layered deep.
 And amongst that were glasses of water and cans of soda, which were ready to spill if someone shoved something in the wrong direction.

-"Hi Linsday, Wayne," Drew said.
-Linsday looked up first from her current conversation and waved at Drew.
+"Hi Lindsay, Wayne," Drew said.
+Lindsay looked up first from her current conversation and waved at Drew.

 "Hi Drew.
 Long time no see," she responded with a smile.
-Although they hadn't had many classes together before, Drew and Linsday happened to be in US History together and had talked earlier that day.
+Although they hadn't had many classes together before, Drew and Lindsay happened to be in US History together and had talked earlier that day.

 "Hey Drew," said the last person on the couch.
 Wayne was pretty lanky, but it certainly wasn't for lack of effort.
 He had on a worn University of Michigan t-shirt and was sprawled over the couch with his feet up on the coffee table.
 "How's the toughest year of your life treating you?"